DavidxArvidson/Portfolio-Site/README.md

 This is my portfolio website for software development.
 It provides information about me, my current and past projects, and ways to contact me.

+This project is currently very much in development.

 This was developed using HTML and CSS.

 The live website is located here: